-- If you do not have a Form PA-V make your check or money order payable to: PA DEPT OF REVENUE. - Write (1) the last four digits of your SSN, (2) "2008 PA-V", and (3) daytime telephone number on your check or money order.
+- If you do not have a Form PA-V make your check or money order payable to: PA DEPT OF REVENUE. - Write (1) the last four digits of your SSN, (2) "2009 PA-V", and (3) daytime telephone number on your check or money order.
 If you are filing a joint return, enter the last four digits of the SSN shown first on your return.
 The Department will need the last four digits of your SSN to accurately apply your payment. - Use the correct label (Payment Enclosed) from the envelope the Department provided. - If you do not have a preprinted envelope, mail your payment to:

-PA DEPT OF REVENUE
+PA DEPT OF REVENUE PAYMENT ENCLOSED 1 REVENUE PLACE HARRISBURG PA 17129-0001

-PAYMENT ENCLOSED

-1 REVENUE PLACE

-HARRISBURG PA 17129-0001

-Credit Card
+Credit/Debit Card

-You can pay your PA taxes with a major credit card.
+You can pay your PA taxes with a major credit card or a debit card (debit cards are only acceptable when paying online).
 The service provider charges a small convenience fee for processing the transaction.
-The minimum fee is \$1.
-American Express, Discover, Visa and MasterCard are accepted.
-Select one of these options to pay using your credit card:
+The minimum fee is \$1 for credit card transactions and \$3.95 for debit card transactions.
+American Express, Discover, Visa and MasterCard are accepted credit cards.
+Select one of these options to pay using your credit/debit card:

 - 1. Internet.
 Go to the Revenue e-Services Center at www.revenue.state.pa.us. - 2.
 Telephone.
-Call 1-800-2PAYTAX (272-9829).
+Call 1-800-2PAYTAX (1-800-272-9829).